Ishu070303/holders_table_task/README.md

 ## <a name="contribution">❤️ Contribution </a>
-- When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change."Circle Up"
+- When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change."Holder Table"
 <br />